Neglect of Basic Needs in Nursing Homes

 Unfortunately, you may discover that nothing changes as a result.

-Consider talking to a nursing home abuse lawyer to learn what other options you may have.
+If you feel that your loved one is being neglected, consider talking to a nursing home abuse lawyer to learn what other options you may have.
 A lawyer can recommend the best course of action to stop the neglect and get the victim the services and resources they need.
-Your lawyer can launch their own investigation into the facility and their treatment of your loved one and help you get the victim to safety, if necessary.
+A lawyer will also launch their own investigation into the facility and their treatment of your loved one and help you get the victim to safety, if necessary.

-A nursing home abuse lawyer provides a variety of invaluable services that include:
+At Nursing Home Abuse Center, our nursing home abuse lawyer provides a variety of invaluable services, include:

 - Investigating and documenting basic needs neglect